 Treating and preventing parasitic infections is also helpful to your dog’s health.
 When he is free of all parasitic diseases, he can absorb foods from the intestinal walls into the bloodstream.

 Training to discourage behavior

 Training is probably the most effective way of correcting behavioral problems in dogs.
-Once you determine the reason why your dog is chewing on furniture, you will be able to train him to stop.
-For instance, some dogs will chew on furniture from boredom.
-You will be able to train him out of this habit in various ways.
+Once you determine why your dog is chewing on furniture, you can train him to stop.

-One way of doing this is by making sure he is either busy or tired.
+One way of doing this is by ensuring he is either busy or tired.